rabbitmq/rabbitmq-website/tutorials/tutorial-one-dotnet-stream.md

 Open two terminals.

-You can run the clients in any order, as both declares the stream-queue.
+You can run the clients in any order, as both declare the stream.
 We will run the consumer first so you can see it waiting for and then receiving the message:

 ```powershell